-The publication of memoir on the dinosaur track fauna on the coast of the Dampier Peninsula has stampeded its way across global media networks.
+The publication of a memoir on the dinosaur track fauna on the Dampier Peninsula coast has stampeded its way across global media networks.

 An unprecedented 21 different types of dinosaur tracks have been identified on a 25km stretch of coast around Walmadany (James Price Point) on the Dampier Peninsula, WA.
 Palaeontologists from The University of Queensland and James Cook University braved sharks, crocodiles, massive tides and the threat of development to unveil the most diverse assemblage of dinosaur tracks in the world in 127 to 140 million year old rocks in the remote Kimberley region of WA.